sensu/sensu-docs/content/sensu-core/1.8/migration.md

 ## Resources

+- [Learn about license-activated features designed for monitoring at scale][40]
 - [Sensu translator project][18]
 - [Jef Spaleta - Check configuration upgrades with the Sensu Go sandbox][25]
 - [Sensu webinar: What's new in Sensu Go][42]